-- (f) the third party will not make withdrawals from the third party client asset account other than by instruction received from an authorised person of the investment firm. - (2) In advance of opening a third party client asset account, an investment firm shall enter into an agreement with the third party (in this Part to be known as a "Financial Instruments Facilities Agreement") and the terms of such Financial Instruments Facilities Agreement shall be that- - (a) the investment firm and the third party acknowledge that client financial instruments in the third party client asset account are held by the investment firm in trust for the relevant clients, - (b) the third party shall hold and record client financial instruments separate from the investment firm's own financial instruments and financial instruments of the third party, - (c) the third party will designate the name of the third party client asset account in its records in such a way as to make it clear that the client financial instruments do not belong to the investment firm, - (d) the third party is not entitled to combine the third party client asset account with any other account or to exercise any right of set-off or counterclaim against client financial instruments in that third party client asset account in respect of any sum owed to it by any person, except- - (i) to the extent of any charges relating to the administration or safekeeping of that client's financial instruments, or - (ii) where that client of the investment firm has failed to settle a transaction by its due settlement date, - (e) the third party will specify what the arrangements will be for registering client financial instruments if they will not be registered in the client's name, - (f) the third party will not make withdrawals from the third party client asset account other than by instruction from an authorised person of the investment firm. - (g) the third party may only claim a lien or security interest over a client's financial instruments- - (i) to the extent of any charges relating to the administration or safekeeping of that client's financial instruments, or - (ii) where that client has failed to settle a transaction by its due settlement date, and

-(h) the third party will provide the investment firm with a statement or other form of confirmation as often as is required to enable the investment firm to comply with Regulation 57(3) and such statement shall specify all client financial instruments held and a description and the amount of all client financial instruments held in the third party client asset accounts.
+55. (1) In advance of opening a third party client asset account, an investment firm shall enter into an agreement with the third party (in this Part to be known as a "Financial Instruments Facilities Agreement") and the terms of such Financial Instruments Facilities Agreement shall be that-

+- (a) the investment firm and the third party acknowledge that client financial instruments in the third party client asset account are held by the investment firm in trust for the relevant clients, - (b) the third party shall safe keep and record client financial instruments separate from the investment firm's own financial instruments and financial instruments of the third party,

+- (c) the third party will designate the name of the third party client asset account in its records in such a way as to make it clear that the client financial instruments do not belong to the investment firm, - (d) the third party is not entitled to combine the third party client asset account with any other account or to exercise any right of set-off or counterclaim against client financial instruments in that third party client asset account in respect of any sum owed to it by any person, except- - (i) to the extent of any charges relating to the administration or safekeeping of that client's financial instruments, or - (ii) where that client of the investment firm has failed to settle a transaction by its due settlement date, - (e) the third party will specify what the arrangements will be for registering client financial instruments if they will not be registered in the client's name, - (f) the third party will not make withdrawals from the third party client asset account other than by instruction from an authorised person of the investment firm, - (g) the third party may only claim a lien or security interest over a client's financial instruments- - (i) to the extent of any charges relating to the administration or safekeeping of that client's financial instruments, or - (ii) where that client has failed to settle a transaction by its due settlement date, and - (h) the third party will provide the investment firm with a statement or other form of confirmation as often as is required to enable the investment firm to comply with Regulation 57(3) and such statement shall specify a description and balance of all client financial instruments deposited in the third party client asset accounts.